Minh-Bao/foodFactScanner/README.md

 SPA web app
 Build with Nuxt and vuetify

-Enter bar code and display nutrient information from any product in your store....
+Enter bar code and display nutrient information from any food product in your store....
+/!\ only works if its registered in the api !

 ## Todo